 Ordinance # 05-100-08

-Article I. Purpose; Findings
+Article I. Purpose; Findings.

 1.01.
 Purpose.
-The purpose of this ordinance is to provide for the raising of additional public revenues by prescribing certain taxes, fees and charges to be paid to the Tribe on certain business activities within the territorial jurisdiction of the Tribe; to provide, incident to the enforcement of the above purposes, for the issuance of licenses to engage in certain business activities; to provide for the assessment and collection of the various taxes imposed by this ordinance; to appropriate the proceeds thereof; and to prescribe penalties for violations of this ordinance.
+The purpose of this Ordinance is to provide for the raising of additional public revenues by prescribing certain taxes, fees, and charges to be paid to the Tribe on certain business activities within the territorial jurisdiction of the Tribe; to provide, incident to the enforcement of the above purposes, for the issuance of licenses to engage in certain business activities; to provide for the assessment and collection of the various taxes imposed by this Ordinance; to appropriate the proceeds thereof; and to prescribe penalties for violations of this Ordinance.

 1.02.
 Findings.
 The Tribal Council of the Little River Band of Ottawa Indians finds that: